jackbrighton/how-to-web/image-optimization.md

 ![image of Fragile Arch]
 (img/arches-300px.jpg)
-Width: 300 px
+Width: 300px
-Height: 200 px
+Height: 200px
 File Size: 192 Kilobytes

 ![image of Fragile Arch]
 (img/arches-300px-web.jpg)
-Width: 300 px
+Width: 300px
-Height: 200 px
+Height: 200px
 File Size: 14 Kilobytes

 ##How to Optimize Images in Photoshop

 Best practice for optimization is to start with the highest-quality source image, then resize and compress it for the web.
 Start by cropping and resizing the image for the space it will fill on your web page.
-If the image will be displayed in a sidebar widget that’s 300 px wide, there’s no reason to upload an image wider than 300 px for that space.
+If the image will be displayed in a sidebar widget that’s 300px wide, there’s no reason to upload an image wider than 300px for that space.
 Reducing the size of the image by itself will reduce its file size.

 After the image is cropped and sized, in the File menu select Save for Web: